Ayşe Sultan (daughter of Abdul Hamid II): Divorce and second marriage

-Ayşe Sultan and her husband divorced in 1921, when the princess met Colonel Yarbay Mehmed Ali Bey, son of Rauf Paşah, at a reception at Dolmabahçe Palace.
+Ayşe Sultan and her husband divorced in 1921, when the princess met Colonel Yarbay Mehmed Ali Bey, son of Rauf Pasha, at a reception at Dolmabahçe Palace.
 The two fell in love and he left his wife and children to marry her.
 The first-born son wrote in his memoirs that, upon receiving the news, his mother could not stop crying.
 They married on 3 April 1921 in the Nişantaşı Palace.
-The two together had one son, Sultanzade Abdülhamid Rauf Bey born in 1921.
-At the exile of the imperial family in March 1924, Ayşe, her husband and children settled in Paris, near Versailles.
+He became a Damat.
+The two together had one son, Sultanzade Abdülhamid Rauf Bey, born in 1921.
+At the exile of the imperial family in March 1924, Ayşe, her husband and children settled in France, Paris, near Versailles.
 She was widowed at her husband's death in 1937.
 Ayşe said her husband died because nostalgia.
 Her mother, on the other hand, chose to remain in Turkey, so that the two did not see one another for some 28 years, until the princess's return from exile in 1952.
 Because of the Surname Law, she took the name Ayşe Osmanoğlu.